cabforum/netsec/docs/NSR.md

 #### 4.2 Intrusion Detection and Prevention

-The CA MUST protect the inventory of Certificate Systems against common network and system threats using intrusion detection and prevention controls.
+The CA MUST protect the systems in the inventory of Certificate Systems against common network and system threats using intrusion detection and prevention controls.

 Some common network and system threats include, but are not limited to: